A guide to knee injections for osteoarthritis

 Treatment for osteoarthritis (OA) of the knee may start with non-medicinal interventions, such as exercise or weight loss.
 Another option is over-the-counter (OTC) pain relief medication.
 Options include acetaminophen (Tylenol), aspirin, or ibuprofen (Motrin, Aleve).

-This article provides an in-depth examination of both types of injection, their uses, and their possible side effects.
+In this article, we provide an in-depth examination of both types of injection, their uses, and their possible side effects.

 Hyaluronic acid injections